 At Gannon, all CIS programs aim to help students to become employable, accountable professionals, who act as competent problem solvers in multiple settings, and strive to be selfless contributors to their teams, community, church, profession and society.
 As employable professionals, CIS graduates are well prepared for employment or graduate work in their field, and to continue working in that field or related fields.
 This includes adaptability to different disciplines, environments, and tasks.
 CIS graduates are accountable for their professional roles, and pursue their profession in an ethical manner.
 This includes giving and receiving professional critique and review, communication and the responsibility for, and/or leadership.
 As competent problem solvers, their focus will be creative; however, they will have different skills and experience depending on the particular degree program(s) they pursue.
 And as selfless contributors, CIS graduates value collaborative teamwork and contribute to team accomplishment that goes beyond personal development.
 They voluntarily give their time, talent, and/or resources to their community, profession, church and/or society.

-Department-Wide Student Learning Outcomes
+Department-Wide Outcomes

 The computing degree programs managed by the CIS Department are all aimed at helping undergraduate students grow in their abilities to develop computer-based solutions to real problems.
 As such, all majors share expectations for what every CIS student will know and be able to do by the time they graduate.
 These department-wide outcomes include: